mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

-Furthermore, if you improve existing implementation and/or provide support for new hardware (such as AMD GPU) add support for multi-node execution or improve MLPerf BERT models without dropping accuracy, and make all your improvements publicly available under Apache 2.0 license when submitting results to the SCC committee, you will get substantial bonus points for supporting the MLPerf community.
+Furthermore, if you improve existing implementation and/or provide support for new hardware (such as AMD GPU) add support for multi-node execution or improve MLPerf BERT models without dropping accuracy, and make all your improvements publicly available under Apache 2.0 license when submitting results to the SCC committee, you will get major bonus points for supporting the MLPerf community.
+For example, improving reference implementation or adding new hardware backend will give more points than just running official Nvidia implementation of the MLPerf inference benchmark.

 After SCC, you are welcome to prepare an official submission to the next inference v4.0 round in February 2024 to get your results and the team name to the official MLCommons release similar to [v3.1](https://mlcommons.org/en/inference-datacenter-31).